 The Dix-Hallpike maneuver is the gold standard for diagnosis of benign positional paroxysmal vertigo, so it is difficult to assess its sensitivity and specificity acutely.
 The exclusion of dangerous etiologies of vertigo should be the clinician's primary concern, requiring excellent history and physical examination skills.
 Once these etiologies have been ruled out, if benign positional paroxysmal vertigo is on the differential, the Dix-Hallpike maneuver can diagnose the problem.
 This can be readily transitioned into the Epley maneuver, in which the position of the otolith continues to be manipulated until it is out of the posterior canal, ending the sensation of vertigo with positional changes and curing the disease process.
 While there is a high rate of recurrence and this is not always effective, relieving the symptoms of our patients in this way is highly desirable, and patients can be given instructions on how to do this at home for recurrences.

 When uncertainty exists as to the etiology of vertigo, specialty consultation is appropriate.
-Especially when a provider suspects a central etiology, emergent evaluation at a stroke center should be undertaken.
+When a provider suspects a central etiology, emergent evaluation at a stroke center should be undertaken.
 Strong evidence exists for the use of the Epley maneuver for benign positional paroxysmal vertigo.
 A meta-analysis of the data performed by the Cochrane collaboration concluded that the Epley maneuver was effective for treating BPPV, but that there was a high likelihood of recurrence of symptoms.
+Nurse practitioners, physician assistants, and physicians should be familiar with the procedure.
+An interprofessional team approach to the evaluation and care of a patient with vertigo will provide the best patient outcome.
+[Level V]

 |||Clinical Practice Guideline: Benign Paroxysmal Positional Vertigo (Update) Executive Summary., Bhattacharyya N,Gubbels SP,Schwartz SR,Edlow JA,El-Kashlan H,Fife T,Holmberg JM,Mahoney K,Hollingsworth DB,Roberts R,Seidman MD,Prasaad Steiner RW,Tsai Do B,Voelker CC,Waguespack RW,Corrigan MD,, Otolaryngology--head and neck surgery : official journal of American Academy of Otolaryngology-Head and Neck Surgery, 2017 Mar [PubMed PMID: 28248602]|